About ECCN

 Chances to share and identify funding opportunities.

-Last, but not least, we want the network to be a fun and interesting way to build knowledge and friendships!
+Last, but not least, we want the network to be a fun and interesting way to build knowledge and friends.

 The Team